ThoughtWorksInc/go-nuget-poller-plugin/README.md

 When the task executes on the agent, the environment variables get subsituted and the package gets downloaded.

+Alternatively, we could choose to *nuget install* the package like [this](https://github.com/goteam/go-command-repo/blob/master/package/nuget/nuget-install.xml)

 Notes
 -----
 This plugin will detect at max one package revision per minute (the default interval at which Go materials poll).
 If multiple versions of a package get published to a repo in the time interval between two polls, Go will only register the latest version in that interval.